julianrestrepov/ocaa_scraper/README.md

 ***

 In this project, I will create a scraper bot that will gather data from the Ontario College Athletic Association (OCAA).
+This data will be transfered to more intuitive systems for general public to use.
+For example a trainer from ateam could use the final data to create the strategy for his team.

 ### Data to gather:
 Results of matches from the Men's Basketball league in Ontario Colleges.